JeyDotC/Hirudo-docs/index-all.md

 <dt><a href="https://github.com/JeyDotC/Hirudo-docs/blob/master/Default namespace/package-functions.md#smarty_function_url">smarty_function_url()</a> - Function in namespace <a href="https://github.com/JeyDotC/Hirudo-docs/blob/master/Default namespace//README.md">Default namespace</a></dt>
 <dd>Returns a URL based on the string given in the call attribute.
 </dd>
+<dt><a href="https://github.com/JeyDotC/Hirudo-docs/blob/master/Default namespace/package-functions.md#smarty_modifier_toassetpath">smarty_modifier_toAssetPath()</a> - Function in namespace <a href="https://github.com/JeyDotC/Hirudo-docs/blob/master/Default namespace//README.md">Default namespace</a></dt>
+<dd><p>Converts the given string into a valid absolute path like smarty_modifier_toPath
+ plugin, but in this time the path has only three parts, the application, the module and the view name, so any view from any module can be included or inherited.</dd>
 <dt><a href="https://github.com/JeyDotC/Hirudo-docs/blob/master/Default namespace/package-functions.md#smarty_modifier_topath">smarty_modifier_toPath()</a> - Function in namespace <a href="https://github.com/JeyDotC/Hirudo-docs/blob/master/Default namespace//README.md">Default namespace</a></dt>
 <dd><p>Converts the given string into a valid absolute path using the
  <code><a href="../hirudo/lang/loader.html#toSinglePath()">Loader::toSinglePath()</a></code> method.</p></dd>